nchen093/Mock_BnB/README.md

 Returns the information about the current user that is logged in.

-- Require Authentication: false
+- Require Authentication: true
 - Request

   - Method: GET
-  - Route path: /session
+  - Route path: /api/user
   - Body: none

 - Successful Response when there is a logged in user